Structure Impact Area

 Building tools for policy advocates

 Policy advocates work to change laws to advance rights and protections for under-represented populations.
-But every state has its own laws and policies, which may exist across multiple sources of statute, regulation and court rules.
-In order to promote change in the law, it is also important to be familiar with the laws of other states that support the policy change an advocate seeks to champion.
+But every state has its own laws and policies, which may exist across multiple sources.
 For policy advocates, particularly advocates in under-resourced communities, locating the laws of their state and of other states can be challenging and time consuming.
 In addition, policy change requires robust data collection and aggregation, within and across jurisdictions.
-Policy advocates have limited resources to locate and source data that supports the needs for policy change.
-Innovation for Justice (i4J) is uniquely positioned as a design hub with the capacity to aggregate large sets of law and data to build helpful tools to assist policy advocates in their mission to address social justice problems.
-Policy advocates must know the law in order to use the law to change the law. i4J works with the community to provide policy advocates with important data points and model policies in one place that can be used to enact change anywhere across the country.
+Policy advocates may have limited resources to locate and source data that supports the needs for policy change. i4J is uniquely positioned as a design hub with the capacity to aggregate large sets of law and data and build helpful tools to assist policy advocates in their mission to address social justice problems. i4J works within the community to provide policy advocates with data and model policies that can be used to unlock change.

 Centering the voices of lived-experience experts in policy change

 The legal system in the United States was built by lawyers for lawyers.
 Legal policy that affects everyone is created by decision-makers in positions of power, such as judges, attorneys, and legislators.
-Very rarely are the voices of the people experiencing the legal problem heard and considered when policies are created and adopted.
-However, i4J seeks to change how policy is created and adopted by centering the voices of the people experiencing the legal problem in the policy-making process.
+Too often, the voices of the people experiencing the legal problem are not included or considered when policies are created. i4J seeks to shape the policy-making process by centering the voices of lived experience experts and diverse system actors.

 i4J’s tools for policy advocates

-For the past 4 years, Innovation for Justice (i4J) has been a leading resource for developing tools to arm policy advocates to champion change in their jurisdiction.
+i4J has been a leading resource for developing tools to empower policy advocates to champion change in their jurisdictions.
 These projects include:

 Structure Impact Area Publications & Reports

-i4J's Structure Impact Area produces technology tools and deliverables to empower policy advocates to advance access to justice through data-driven law reform.
+i4J's Structure Impact Area produces deliverables to empower policy advocates to advance access to justice through data-driven law reform.
 These tools are supported by reports and publications to further support policy advocacy.
+See our Articles and Reports page for more information.